MALAII/LEARN-REACT/README.md

 Day 12 : 11/11/2025

-useEffect= hook in react used for handling side effects login --> post API (posting something to backend) navigate to dashboard
+useEffect= it is a  react hook  used for handling side effects in your component. login --> post API (posting something to backend) navigate to dashboard
 --> render --> side effect --> products api